-Elvis Presley performs what would be his last Memphis concert July 5, 1976 before a crowd of 12,000 at Mid-South Coliseum.
+Elvis Presley performs what would be his last Memphis concert on July 5, 1976, before a crowd of 12,000 at Mid-South Coliseum.
 Exactly twenty-two years earlier (7/5/54), Elvis recorded “That’s All Right” at Sam Phillips’ little studio at 706 Union.
 Introducing the song, he said: “I’ve had some people say – well, you can’t do that song anymore – well, you, by God, just watch me.”
 (By Barney Sellers / The Commercial Appeal) Barney Seller

 THURSDAY, JANUARY 7, 2021

 I am sending out my weekly package to Jesse one day early this week.
 We have possible bad winter weather in our prediction for Friday.

 I still have no news about nor from Jesse so I remain most worried for him.